 This form reports the contributions made to your HSA in that particular tax year.
-IRS Form 5498-SA is typically available around the end of February.
-If you contribute in 2017 for 2016 you will also get another 5498-SA form in May.
+IRS Form 5498-SA is typically available in January.
+If you contribute in the new year for the previous tax year you will also get another 5498-SA form in May.
 Find form 5498-SA by logging into your account and following links to your statements.

 No Action Required: Retain this form for your records.
 Consult it as needed for any tax filing needs.
 You do not need to attach a copy of this form with your tax return.
 (Report HSA contributions on Form 8889 at tax time.)

 Log in to get your 5498-SA now

 |Box number||Information included|

 |Box 2||Box 2 shows the total contributions made to your HSA during the tax year covered by the form.
 This includes:

 |Box 3||Box 3 reflects total contributions made in the current year that were for the tax year covered by the form.|

 |Box 4||Box 4 includes transfers from an FSA or HRA to your HSA that were made in the tax year covered by the form.|